metakocka/metakocka_api_base/README.md

 Welcome!
 We are just translating our development documentation from Slovenian language.
-Stay tune...
+Stay tuned...

 Current documentation is available on [dev.metakocka.si](http://dev.metakocka.si/eshop/index.html)